 Listed below are quality products I have used and believe in.
 This should only serve as reference for what to get for yourself.
 Size and resistance should be customized to you.
 Better prices may be available elsewhere.

-These are not affiliate links, I make no profit through sales.
+These are not affiliate links, I make no money through sales.

 The Essentials